 Gas and Flue Piping Installation is a more delicate process than you might think.
-The flue system is an integral component your home’s furnace.
+The flue system is an integral component of your home’s furnace.
 Though, if improperly designed or installed, it could prove to be deadly.
-How serious is this possibility and how can you avoid this danger?
+How serious is this possibility, and how can you avoid this danger?
 Let’s go through it.

 The Combustion-Based Air System in Your Furnace

 Your furnace includes a combustion-based air system.
 This is composed of a venting unit that is attached to the enclosure of the furnace, the exchanger for the heat that is passed through the furnace, and the flue system.

 For the purpose and intent of this article, we will place our focus on the flue system.

 This system is responsible for allowing the combustible components being created within and by the furnace system to exit the interior region of the home and move to the outdoor region of the home.
 Essentially, it is the discharge unit for the furnace.
 It may also be referred to as the “air system”.
 If the air system becomes compromised, it could compromise the air within the home; therefore, compromising the health of those that live within.

 Most furnaces used in today’s homes use the process of a natural draft in order to aid in its combustion process.
 This is made possible by the flue piping that is part of the unit.
 It is the differential within the system that helps to push the gases that are within the furnace up and out of the home.

 These gases are consistently heated; therefore, they go through a constant expanding process.